Tom32i/portfolio-old/src/Resources/data/article/events-part-3.md

             - { name: "doctrine.event_subscriber", connection: "default" }
 ```

 And voila!
-We just used Doctrine to produce real Domain events dispatched in Symfony event system.
+We just used Doctrine to produce simple domain events and dispatch them through the Symfony event system.

+__Note:__ I use the [Delayed Event Dispatcher](../events-part-2) here, because I want all listeners to execute their logic after the client has been served.

-### Update trick
+### Tracking changes

-The problem:

-- The `preUpdate` event provides useful information, the list of changes in the entity, but is fired __before__ database operation.
-So you can't be sure yet that the persistence went through.
-- The `postUpdate` assures you that persistence is done but does not hold the list of changes.
+When data is updated, it's often relevent to track the list of changed attributes.

-Let's create a new Event class to carry this new piece of information:
+Let's create a new event class to carry this new piece of information:

 ``` php
 <?php